Collab4exaNBody/doc_exaStamp/README.md

 # Documentation

-SLOTH documentation is made with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+exaStamp documentation is made with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 ## How to build a static version?